Releases on GitHub Actions

 kubectl apply -f my-config.yaml

-# then add these finalizers at the end to update the status of your release
+# then add these finalizers at the end to update the status of your deployment

 with: